pktgen/Pktgen-DPDK/README.md

 **=== Modifications ===**
  - 3.2.0   - Add support for decimal point rate values, like 10.1, 20.54, 90.6, ...
              Convert over to use CLI interface instead of cmdline interface.
-             Many bug fixes.
+             CLI is a directory like command line tool and please read the .rst file in the lib/cli directory Many bug fixes.
  - 3.1.2   - Convert spaces to tabs and add pktgen-cfg.[ch] page
              Converting the spaces to tabs to allow for editing the code with tabs